-Proposal 8: Support increasing the maximum number of monitored BFD-RSs to up to 4 based on UE capability.
+Proposal 5: Support increasing the maximum number of monitored BFD-RSs to up to 4 based on UE capability.

-When supporting more than 2 number of monitored BFD-RSs, it is also required to clarify how the UE selects these BFD-RSs from activated TCI state(s) of CORESETs.
-Here, it seems reasonable to consider following scenarios,
+When supporting more than 2 monitored BFD-RSs, it is also required to clarify how the UE selects these BFD-RSs from activated TCI state(s) of CORESETs.
+Here, it seems reasonable to consider the following scenarios.

 Case 1: All CORESETs are activated with two TCI states.